NUWCDIVNPT/stig-manager/docs/installation-and-setup/db.rst

 .. note::
    If using the STIG Manager API container, the client certificate and key files must be mounted to the container at the path specified in the environment variable. (usually `/home/node/tls/<your-client-cert/key>.pem`)

-The stigman API user must be altered in MySQL such that it is identified by the subject of the valid X.509 certificate it will use to connect.
+The stigman API user must be altered in MySQL such that it is identified by the subject of the valid X.509 certificate it will use to authenticate.
 The following command, customized to suit your certificates, will accomplish this:
 ``ALTER USER stigman@'%' IDENTIFIED BY '' REQUIRE SUBJECT '/C=US/ST=California/L=Santa Clara/CN=fake-client';``